Mad Tracks: Xbox Live Arcade

-The game was initially developed for Windows and PlayStation 2 (PS2).
-At E3 2004, a PlayStation Portable (PSP) version was announced, as the studio thought it would take better advantage of the texturing than the PS2, and as part of planned cross-platform online support.
+Mad Tracks was initially developed for Windows and PlayStation 2.
+At E3 2004, a PlayStation Portable version was announced to be developed, as the studio thought it would take better advantage of the texturing than the PlayStation 2, and as part of a planned cross-platform release with online support.
 Similarly, an Xbox port was announced in March 2005.
-As development progressed, both Microsoft and Sony criticised and opposed the game's release on multiple platforms, as both companies wanted nothing to do with each other.
+As development progressed, both Microsoft and Sony criticized and opposed the game's release on multiple platforms, as both companies wanted nothing to do with each other.
 This harmed the team's morale, making them think less like developers and more like "business people".
-The PS2 version was later confirmed to be cancelled; as the studio deemed the console an increasingly less viable target platform.
+In the struggle to choose either company's console for the intended platform for port.
+The following Microsoft console, Xbox 360 was chosen in the summer of that year, following Denis's arrival at Microsoft in Seattle.
+The director of Xbox Live Arcade, Ross Erickson, found Mad Tracks to be suitable for Xbox Live, to fill the gap in the shortage of racing game titles on the service.
+In September, Load Inc. secured its first development kit of the console.
+While the reasons for the PlayStation Portable version's cancellation are unknown, the PlayStation 2 version's cancellation was due to the console becoming an increasingly less viable target platform with a more difficult development process than the Xbox 360.

-Due to storage limitations regarding Xbox Live Arcade and early games on the service in general, the game had to be split into three parts.
-The Xbox 360 version of the game took over the course of a year, with 7 employees of the studio.
-It was one of the first games on Xbox Live to feature support for multiple languages.
+Development of the Xbox 360 port took place over the course of a year, with seven employees being involved.
+It is one of the first games on the service to feature support for multiple languages.
+The port has also been updated to support the tenth version of DirectX, unlike the PC version which only supported its ninth version.
+However, one of the challenges when porting the game was limitations regarding storage made by Microsoft (being 50 MB); thus, the game had to be split into three parts.